asd638796/dictee/README.md

-a tool to aid in learning the phonetics of a language by allowing you to hear how a word is said by a neural network based TTS model if you click on it
+An interactive tool to aid in learning the phonetics of a language by allowing users to hear how a word is pronounced by a neural network-based text-to-speech (TTS) model.